eunomia-bpf/nvbit-tutorial/tools/instr_count_cuda_graph/README.md

 }
 ```

-This function handles all CUDA API calls related to kernel launches and graphs:

-1. **Direct kernel launches**: For traditional launches, it instruments the kernel, waits for completion, and prints statistics.
-2. **Stream capture**: It detects if a kernel is being captured into a graph and skips synchronization.
-3. **Graph node creation**: It instruments kernels as they're added to graphs.
-4. **Graph launch**: After a graph executes, it synchronizes and prints statistics for all kernels.
+This function handles all CUDA API calls related to kernel launches and graphs.
+For direct kernel launches (traditional launches), it instruments the kernel, waits for completion, and prints statistics.
+For stream capture, it detects if a kernel is being captured into a graph and skips synchronization.
+For graph node creation, it instruments kernels as they're added to graphs.
+For graph launch, after a graph executes, it synchronizes and prints statistics for all kernels.

 ### 4. Result Reporting